This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 Depending on what is selected, the same menu item may generate different constraints.
 For example, the Distance / Diameter menu item will generate a diameter constraint if a circle is selected, but a length constraint if a line segment is selected.
 If the selected items do not correspond to an available constraint, then SolveSpace will display an error message, and a list of available constraints.

 Most constraints are available in both 3d and projected versions.
 If a workplane is active, then the constraint applies on the projection of the geometry into that workplane.
-If no workplane is active, then the constraint applies to the actually geometry in free space.
+If no workplane is active, then the constraint applies to the actual geometry in free space.

 For example, consider the line shown below: